Retirement

 $153,503

-This calculator provides estimates for educational purposes and should not be considered financial advice.
-Pension decisions are complex and often irreversible—we strongly recommend consulting with a fee-only fiduciary financial advisor before making your final choice.
-Your specific pension plan may have terms, survivor options, or COLA provisions that affect the analysis.
+This calculator provides estimates for educational purposes and is not financial advice.
+Pension decisions are complex and irreversible.
+A fee-only fiduciary financial advisor can help walk through your specific plan terms, survivor options, and COLA provisions before you make a final choice.

 Run the Full Analysis